Blog

 Why Don’t We Practice Self-Care More Often?

 People don’t practice self-care enough because other responsibilities normally come first.
 There are rarely any opportunities for “me time.”
 We don’t make this a priority because society has valued work over relaxation for so many years.
-We have also become consumed by social media and technology and general.
+We have also become consumed by social media and technology.
 All this is taking over our lives, and it doesn’t give us time to simply think.
+We also don’t take a day off because not all employers are supportive of taking off for mental health reasons.
+As a result, we feel guilty about ever having a day to ourselves, away from our jobs.

 Signs You Need a Mental Health Day

 You probably don’t think very often about how to take a mental health day, or about your mental health in general.
 However, there are telltale signs that you might be ready to take some time for yourself.
+Signs you’re in need of a mental health day include:

 • You’re exhausted, mentally and physically